Corruption in the Maldives

 Corruption in the Maldives remains a persistent problem.
-The country was ranked in the 84th position on Transparency International’s Corruption Perception Index in 2022.
+The country was ranked 91st of 182 countries on Transparency International’s Corruption Perception Index in 2025.
 Key issues include high-level corruption and weak enforcement of anti-corruption measures.
 Incidences of corruption hinder political, social, and economic development and expose Maldives to peace, safety, and security risks.

 Government corruption

 The country was under the regime of Maumoon Abdul Gayoom for three decades.
 His government began in 1978 and ended with his electoral defeat in 2008.
 While he was noted for developing the country’s tourism industry, his long tenure was marked by allegations of corruption and financial irregularities.
 Gayoom is credited for introducing and developing the luxury tourism industry in Maldives.
 This economic model became successful and emerged as one of the country’s main sources of revenue.
 However, it also became a source of corruption as demonstrated in the case of the allocation of resort leases and island sales.
 A report by Al Jazeera English in 2016 uncovered a $1.5 billion money laundering scheme, which involved Singaporean and Malaysian businessmen.
 State officials also participated in the scandal such as a judge, who accepted state funds, and a former vice president, who was convicted for benefitting in the sale of islands and lagoons in Maldives.

 Gayoom was also accused of corrupt practices.
 The most significant of these was reported by Maldives’ national auditor, who cited Gayoom's “out of control” personal spending.
 This included the $17 million renovation of the national palace, the acquisition of 11 speedboats, 55 cars, and a $9.5 million luxury yacht using government funds.

 Several modern corruption scandals and abuse of power involve high-level officials.
-One of the most notable was the case involving Maldives and Public Relations Corporation (MMPRC).
-The scandal, which was first exposed in an Al Jazeera report, entailed the embezzlement of over $90 million by government officials.
+One of the most notable was the Maldives Marketing and Public Relations Corporation scandal, which was first exposed in an Al Jazeera report, entailing the embezzlement of over $90 million by government officials.
 The case involved the diversion of MMPRC funds to fund the parliamentary election in 2014.
 It also included the lease of at least 50 islands of the archipelagic country to private companies without public tender to benefit government officials.
-High-level officials were involved, including the former Maldivian president Abdulla Yameen, who was Gayom's half-brother.
+High-level officials were involved, including the former Maldivian president Abdulla Yameen, who was Gayoom's half-brother.
 He was accused of pocketing kickbacks from a private company and for embezzling $1 million from state funds derived from resort development rights.
 In 2022, a criminal court found guilty and was sentenced to 11 years imprisonment.

+In September 2025, a 2,973-page forensic report extracted in 2015 from a mobile phone of former vice president Ahmed Adeeb, a central figure in the MMPRC case, was leaked online by an anonymous X user operating under the name "Jubraan Shareef".
+Dubbed the Adeeb files, the leak renewed public scrutiny of the MMPRC scandal and of unresolved corruption allegations against figures across the political spectrum.